 When you have logged in, you will find the main menu to the left.
-You’ll find the icons that represent the different modules Email, Feedback, Events and Flows.
-Depending on the product you’ve ordered, different icons will be lit up.
+You’ll find the icons that represent the different modules Email, Feedback, Events and Automated Flows.
+Depending on the product you’ve ordered, different icons will appear in your menu.

 This icon, the one that looks like a person, represents the recipients whose details you’ve uploaded to the system.
 If you click on this icon and enter this section of the site, you’ll see a list of all your recipients’ email addresses, as well as when they were added.
 See the picture below:

 When you first use the site, this view will be empty and you’ll have to upload the recipients’ details, which you can do using the icons in the upper menu.
 Either add individual recipients or import lists by pasting recipients from an Excel file, for example.

 Usually, recipients are imported into the system in a different way, which we’ll get to when we speak about the next icon (the three people icon).

 For each recipient, you’ll find a little pen icon on the far right of the screen.
 Click this icon to edit that recipient’s details.

 When you click on the pen icon, you’ll get the view below, which gives you more detailed information about the recipient.
 In the top right-hand corner, you’ll find the rubbish bin icon.
 This gives you the option to delete the recipient from the system.
 On this screen, you can also see in which lists a recipient is included.
 We’ll get to what lists are and where you can find them next.